gcardenasortiz/cse15l-lab-reports-WI24/report3.md

 .//government/About_LSC/LegalServCorp_v_VelazquezDissent.txt
 .//government/About_LSC/ONTARIO_LEGAL_AID_SERIES.txt
 ```
 The `-type` option for the `find` command is useful for finding what we are looking for.
 In this case, we are trying to find only the files in a given directory.
+I was able to learn how to utilize by using `man find`.

 ```
 gcardenasortiz@Gwendals-Air technical % find ./ -type d